Hypocalcemia: Mechanism

+Extracellular Ca2+ levels modulate the opening propensity of voltage-gated sodium channels, presumably by binding onto the external aspect of the channel, thus altering the local electrical charge at the channel.
+With decreasing extracellular Ca2+ levels, Na+ channels will be able open at progressively more negative membrane potentials, causing nervous overexcitability.
+When extracellular Ca2+ concentrations reach half of normal, overexcitability of the Na+ channels becomes sufficient to cause some peripheral nerves to begin discharging spontaneously.

 Diagnosis

 Because a significant portion of calcium is bound to albumin, any alteration in the level of albumin will affect the measured level of calcium.
 A corrected calcium level based on the albumin level is: Corrected calcium (mg/dL) = measured total Ca (mg/dL) + 0.8 * (4.0 - serum albumin [g/dL]).

 Since calcium is also bound to small anions, it may be more useful to correct total calcium for both albumin and the anion gap.